-Entry information: Students should have at least achieved grades in the Level 2 Mechanics 2.4 and Atomic Physics 2.5 standards.
+Entry information: Students should have at least passed the Level 2, 2.4 Mechanics and 2.5 Atomic & Nuclear Physics standards.
 They will also need sound algebra and calculus skills.

-Topics and contexts studied in this course: Modern physics, including quantum mechanics and the wave-particle duality of light; physics of music, waves and light, mechanical systems, including rotational motion and oscillating systems; the physics and social implications of wind turbines.
+Topics and contexts studied in this course: Modern physics, including quantum mechanics and the wave-particle duality of light; physics of music, waves and light, mechanical systems, including rotational motion and oscillating systems; the relationship between some of the physics concepts and everyday life.

-Useful 21st Century skills and competencies you will learn in this course: Investigating and explaining modern physics, applying mathematical formulae to physical situations, producing and editing podcasts and visual displays, evaluating social issues and published information from a physics point of view, problem solving, data analysis, scientific reporting, numeracy.
+Useful 21st Century skills and competencies you will learn in this course: Investigating and explaining modern physics, applying mathematical formulae to physical situations and relating the physics studied back to everyday life, problem solving, data analysis, scientific reporting, numeracy.